 - A seamount in the South Pacific is named Chapple for my husband Bill.

 Bruno, Professor Emeritus of Geological Sciences at Brown University, contributed the geological history chapter to Yellowstone Treasures and wrote many of its geological sidebars.
 He has contributed articles on geochemistry to major scientific journals.
 Part of his research was in using radioactive isotopes to measure the ages of rocks in Montana and Wyoming, as well as in New England and Scotland.
 In addition, he used stable isotopes to determine ancient circulation patterns of waters when they had interacted with hot newly emplaced igneous rocks, in the Rockies and Scotland.
 He lived Oakland, California, until his death on January 29, 2018.

 Jo-Ann wrote an extensive revision of the geological history chapter to Yellowstone Treasures, 4th ed., and revised many of the geological sidebars in both 4th and 5th editions.
 She is a consulting geologist and an Adjunct Professor of Geosciences at Idaho State University, where she teaches a course in the Geology of Yellowstone and continues research in the field of structural geology.
 Her interests are wide ranging and have included commodity exploration, environmental restoration, and nuclear waste disposal in geologic terrains.
-Her geologic map of an area of very ancient rocks in southwestern Montana will be published in 2014 by the Montana Bureau of Mines and Geology.
+Her geologic map of an area of very ancient rocks in southwestern Montana was recently published by the Montana Bureau of Mines and Geology.
 An old friend of Janet’s, she contributed her expertise to both the fourth and fifth edition of the guidebook.
 She lives in Idaho Falls, Idaho.